Causes

 sector are mainly originated from burning fossil fuels for our cars, trucks,

-ships, trains, and planes. - Electricity Generation– Electricity generation is the second biggest share of
+• Electricity Generation– Electricity generation is the second biggest share of

 greenhouse gas emissions.
 Approximately 62 percent of our electricity comes

-from the burning of fossil fuels. - Industry — Greenhouse gas emissions from industry mainly originated from
+• Industry — Greenhouse gas emissions from industry mainly originated from

 burning fossil fuels for energy, along with greenhouse gas emissions from

-particular chemical reactions required to produce goods from resources. - Commercial and Residential)– Greenhouse gas emissions from businesses
+particular chemical reactions required to produce goods from resources.

 as well as residences occur primarily from fossil fuels used for warmth, using

-specific products which contain greenhouse gases, and the handling of waste. - Agriculture — Greenhouse gas emissions from agriculture originated from
+specific products which contain greenhouse gases, and the handling of waste.

-animals such as cows, agricultural dirt, and also rice production. - Land Use as well as Forestry — Land areas can act as a sink (taking in carbon
+• Land Use as well as Forestry — Land areas can act as a sink (taking in carbon

 dioxide from the atmosphere) or a resource of greenhouse gas emissions.